-ENG2105 Introduction to Literature
+ENG2105 - Introduction to Literature

-Introduction to reading and enjoying literature, and articulating responses successfully.
+Introduction to reading and enjoying literature and articulating responses successfully.
 The course introduces students to the fundamental methods and accomplishments of several literary genres and orients them to useful procedures of critical reading and writing.
 Students perform textual analysis, applying in discussion and writing their growing knowledge of how literature works to achieve its objectives.
 Selections are short literary works of contemporary interest drawn from American and world literatures.

+Code ENG2105

+Credits 3

-Prerequisite: ENG1110 or permission Course fee: \$53
+Prerequisite ENG1110 or permission

+Fee \$53.00

-Survey of British Literature I
+ENG2110 - Survey of British Literature I

-Survey of British Literature I Survey of British literature from the Anglo-Saxon period through eighteenth century.
+Survey of British literature from the Anglo-Saxon period through eighteenth century.
 The course explores such genres as epic, romance, drama, poetry, essay, and novel, familiarizing students with the range of traditions that constitute our British heritage and contribute to American cultural identity.
 Students analyze literary works within their critical, historical, and cultural contexts, developing an understanding of ideas basic to the humanities.

-Prerequisite: ENG1110 to American cultural identity.
+ENG2112 - Survey of British Literature II

+Survey of British literature from the early-Romantic period and the onset of industrialism to the present.
+The course explores such genres as romance, drama, poetry, essay, and novel, familiarizing students with the range of traditions that constitute our British heritage and contribute to American cultural identity.
 Students analyze literary works within their critical, historical, and cultural contexts, developing an understanding of ideas basic to the humanities.
-Prerequisites: ENG1110 Course fee: \$53

-Survey of British Literature II

-Survey of British literature from the early-Romantic period and the onset of industrialism to the present.
-The course explores such genres as romance, drama, poetry, essay, and novel, familiarizing students with the range of traditions that constitute our British heritage and contribute

-Survey of American Literature I
+ENG2120 - Survey of American Literature I